Scttpr/AoC/README.md

-# AoC
+# Advent of Code

-Advent of code repository
+Solutions for [Advent of Code](https://adventofcode.com/) yearly event.